 Calculating the Right Amount of Roth Conversions

-Roth conversions are one of the most powerful methods for maximizing long-term tax savings.
-If you believe that a Roth conversion might be something you could benefit from, the next question is how much to convert.
+Roth conversions are among the most powerful long-term tax-saving strategies.
+If a Roth conversion might benefit you, the next question is how much you should convert.
 The right amount will vary based on your situation.

 Why Roth Conversions are Helpful